 Some examples of information you might need, and where to find it

 Age and date of birth

 Age and sex can be found in the personal detail table.
-This table covers all individuals who have a record anywhere in the IDI.
+This table contains all individuals who have a record anywhere in the IDI.
 Month and year of birth is available, but not day of birth.
-If an individual has different sex or date of birth recorded in different data sources, IDI has an algorithm for deriving the values in the personal detail table (ask the microdata access team if you would like details).
+If an individual has different sex or date of birth recorded in different data sources, IDI has an algorithm for deriving the values in the personal detail table (details available on the wiki).

 For further information on ethnicity in the IDI see – Reid, G, Bycroft, C, Gleisner, F (2016).
 Comparison of ethnicity information in administrative data and the census.
 Retrieved from http://archive.stats.govt.nz/methods/research-papers/topss/maori-info-admin-data.aspx

 Information about geographic location is recorded in several sources in the IDI.
-As of the December 2015 refresh, the address sources were IRD, ACC, Health (NHI and PHO), Education, MSD, Census and HLFS.
+As of 2018, there are seven address sources: IRD, ACC, Health (NHI and PHO), Education, MSD (residential and postal), and Census.
 At any given time, an individual may have several different addresses recorded with different administrative providers (if, for example, they have moved house and updated their address with their GP, but not with the IRD).
 These might be different types of addresses, for example MSD has both residential and postal addresses.
 You will need to think about which sources and types are best suited to your needs.

 Locations are also coded to statistical areas, such as meshblock, territorial authority, and regional council area.
 These are not encrypted.

 Geographic location information is available in the source data collections, and is also combined into two tables in IDI.
 The ‘address_notification_full’ table contains a list of all address updates that have been recorded in all IDI data sources, along with a flag indicating the data source.
 The ‘address_notification’ table uses prioritisation to get a single geographic location for an individual at any given time.
 The prioritisation process is described in IDI geographic tables metadata on the wiki.